-Superficial peels include AHA (glycolic and lactic acid), BHA (salicylic acid), vitamin C and Vitamin A peels.
-These light chemical peels improve acne, pigmentation, skin roughness and sun damage.
+Superficial peels include AHA (glycolic and lactic acid), BHA (salicylic acid), vitamin C and Vitamin A. These light chemical peels improve acne, pigmentation, skin roughness and sun damage.
 A TCA peel or Jessner peel is a medium depth peel.
-The depth of peel positively impacts acne scarring, smoothing superficial lines and correcting pigmentation inconsistencies.
+The depth of peel positively impacts acne scarring, smoothing simple lines and correcting pigmentation inconsistencies.

 Our facial peels provide a range of advantages to your cosmetic appearance and skin health.
 By lifting the surface upper skin layers, a chemical peel can enhance the skin’s texture leaving your skin feeling more velvety and smooth.
-Treating lines and creases caused by sun damage and time, a chemical peel will restore a youthful impression.
-Face peels may also improve mild scarring and the reduction in age spots, brown marks, freckles and melasma.
+In addition, a chemical peel will restore a youthful impression by treating lines and creases caused by sun damage and time.
+Face peels may also improve mild scarring and reduce age spots, brown marks, freckles and melasma.